Cubes 1.0 release notes¶

 See Aggregates for more information.

-3. Cube has to be explicit in every request, therefore /aggregate does not work any more, use /cube/<name>/aggregate
+/model/cube/<name>to/cube/<name>/model - Cube has to be explicit in every request, therefore

 Refer to the OLAP Server documentation for the new response structures.
 There were minor changes, mostly additions.

-• Add "role"="time" to a date dimension – you might benefit from new date-related additions and special dimension handling in the available front-ends
+"role"="time"to a date dimension – you might benefit from new date-related additions and special dimension handling in the available front-ends - Review

-• Review joins and set appropriate join method if desired, for example detail for a date dimension.
+joinsand set appropriate join method if desired, for exampledetailfor a date dimension. - Add

-• Look at the cube’s model features property to learn what the front-end can expect from the backend for that cube
+featuresproperty to learn what the front-end can expect from the backend for that cube - Look at the